Belgian Air Force: 2010s

 On 12 September 2011 a Wikileaks document showed a diplomatic cable from the American ambassador and the Minister of Defence Pieter De Crem that Belgium is interested in buying off-the-shelf Lockheed F-35 Lightnings by 2020.

-In 2013 the Belgian Air Force supported French operations in Mali providing Medevac helicopter support with two A-109 helicopters and two C-130 Hercules in a tactical air transport role.
+In 2013 the Belgian Air Force supported French operations in Mali providing Medevac helicopter support with two A109 helicopters and two C-130 Hercules in a tactical air transport role.

-On 2 September 2013, four F-16 Fighting Falcon fighter-jets of the Royal Belgian Air Force landed at the Šiauliai Air Base to take charge of NATO's Air Policing mission over the Baltic states.
+On 2 September 2013, four F-16 Fighting Falcon fighter-jets of the Belgian Air Force landed at the Šiauliai Air Base to take charge of NATO's Air Policing mission over the Baltic states.

 Between October 2014 and July 2015 six Lockheed Martin F-16AM Fighting Falcons were deployed under Operation Desert Falcon to Muwaffaq Salti Air Base as part of military intervention against the Islamic State of Iraq and the Levant.

 On 11 October 2018, one Belgian F-16 was completely destroyed and a second damaged, in a fire at Florennes Air Base, reportedly caused by the accidental firing of a cannon.

 On 25 October 2018, Belgium officially selected the offer for 34 F-35As to replace the current fleet of around 54 F-16s.
 In the accompanying news conference, government officials stated that the decision to select the F-35 over the Eurofighter Typhoon came down to the price, and later stated that "The offer from the Americans was the best in all our seven valuation criteria".
 The total purchasing price for the aircraft and its support until 2030 totaled €4 billion, €600 million cheaper than the initially budgeted €4.6 billion.
-First deliveries are scheduled to take place in 2023.
+First deliveries were scheduled to take place in 2023.

 On 19 September 2019, a Belgian Air Force F-16 crashed in France.

+2020s

-In 2022 the STAR program (Strategic Defense Review) was announced by the Belgian Ministry of Defense which plans for the upgrade of the existing 4 NFH90 helicopters used by the Belgian Navy with currently lacking ASW Sensors & Weapons, the replacement of the remaining 10 Augusta A109Bi helicopters by new 15 Light Utility Helicopter (Airbus EC-145) and the acquisition of 6-8 heavy transport helicopters (CH-47F) to replace the 4 TTH90's whereby closer cooperation with the Royal Netherlands Air and Space Force is considered.
+In 2022 the STAR program (Strategic Defense Review) was announced by the Belgian Ministry of Defense which plans for the upgrade of the existing 4 NFH90 helicopters used by the Belgian Navy with currently lacking ASW Sensors & Weapons, the replacement of the remaining 10 Augusta A109Bi helicopters by new 15 Light Utility Helicopter (Airbus H145) and the acquisition of 6-8 heavy transport helicopters (CH-47F) to replace the 4 TTH90's whereby closer cooperation with the Royal Netherlands Air and Space Force is considered.

+During 2025, Belgian Air Force transport aircraft made several trips to the Democratic Republic of the Congo and Burundi, where they support military logistics in the context of the escalation of the M23 campaign.
+Its activity in the African Great Lakes region has increased since the fall of the cities of Goma and Bukavu to the M23/Congo River Alliance rebel forces in early 2025.
+In November 2025, Burundi approved a year-long clearance for three Belgian Air Force Airbus A400Ms to fly into Burundian airspace and land at Melchior Ndadaye International Airport in Bujumbura through 2026.